MarcinKilarski/Website-Audit/seo.md

 You should update or de-index old content that is no longer relevant or true.
 The search engines are sophisticated enough to check whether facts stated on your site are correct.
 If they are not, it may result in less trust of your brand and your content to rank lower in the search results.

 You can identify these pages by checking those that receive the lowest number of clicks in the search results.
-You should index only those pages that you’re interested in ranking.
-Otherwise you may end up damaging your site’s rank.
+You should index only those pages that you're interested in ranking.
+Otherwise you may end up damaging your site's rank.

 ### 5.9.
 Content Ideas